HefnaValravn/ubuntu_server/extra_exercises/explanation_dns.md

 Then I restart AppArmor just in case.

 Finally, I check that my server configuration is okay with the `named-checkconf` and `named-checkzone nicolas-benedettigonzalez.sasm.uclllabs.be /var/lib/bind/nicolas-benedettigonzalez.sasm.uclllabs.be.db` commands.
+I can also check that my configuration is proper with the dig command using the `@localhost` parameter for the different zones of my server:

+- dig @localhost (ns zone)

+- dig @localhost (www zone)

+- dig @localhost (test zone)
 (END OF FIRST PART)